Translate

 Aims: -to announce the activity of the day: free-time activities.

 Procedure: The teacher asks some students to speak about their free time.
-They have to answer the questions: How much free time do you have and when?
-What are your hobbies?

 Time: 3 minutes.